neuronsimulator/nrn/visualization/graph.rst

     Description:
         Draw a line from the previous point to this point.
 This command is normally used inside of a ``for`` loop.
-It is analogous to ``.plot()`` and the commands which go along with it.
-In the case of ``.line()`` however, all arguments are given in the line command itself.
-Therefore, the line command only plots one line at a time, whereas the ``.plot*()`` command can plot several lines using the same for loop on the same graph.
+It is analogous to ``.plot()`` and the commands which go along with it but avoids the need to use HOC expressions, since it plots one line at a time.

         This command takes arguments for both x and y values, so it can serve the same purpose of the ``.plot`` command in conjunction with an ``.addexpr()`` command and an ``.xexpr()``